zevv/cpstut/cpstut.md

       work: Work
 ----

+When we now whelp new continuations, we need to make sure that the `work` pointer on the continuation points to a valid work queue.
+A little convenience function can be added for this, which we will use later to add our freshly whelped continuations to the work queue:

+  proc push(work: Work, c: MyCont) =
+    work.queue.addLast c
+    c.work = work

 The schedule function is now changed not to add the continuation to the global work queue, but to the queue that is stored on the continuation
 instead: